Accessibility and Questionmark

 Questionmark is committed to making its software accessible to people with disabilities.
 We're continually improving the user experience for everyone and applying the relevant accessibility standards.
 This includes making our authoring software accessible to people creating assessments as well as making the assessment experience accessible to participants taking the assessments.
 This page addresses these issues and provides links to material that offer guidance on making Questionmark assessments accessible.

 The Web Content Accessibility Guidelines (WCAG) defines requirements for designers and developers to improve accessibility for people with disabilities.
 It defines three levels of conformance: Level A, Level AA, and Level AAA.
-Questionmark is partially conformant with WCAG 2.0 level A. Partially conformant means that some level A criteria are not applicable to Questionmark.
+Questionmark is partially conformant with WCAG 2.1 levels A, AA and AAA.
+Partially conformant means that some criteria are not applicable to Questionmark.

 We encourage feedback on the accessibility of Questionmark.
 Please let us know if you encounter accessibility barriers at firstname.lastname@example.org.